 Chickens can also benefit from yogurt’s probiotics, just like us humans.

-A small amount of yogurt can boost the chicken’s gut bacteria, and immune system make sure to avoid flavored ones and feed it in moderation.
+A small amount of yogurt can boost the chicken’s gut bacteria and immune system.

 It’s beneficial for egg-laying hens and tasty, so there’s a high chance your chicken may love it too!